cernvm/doc-cernvm/vagrant.md

     vagrant box add --name CernVM <cernvm image>.box

-Browse into your developemnt directory (or another directory of your choice) and run
+Browse into your development directory (or another directory of your choice) and run

     vagrant init CernVM